Amber Dunnagan, AVID Senior and Junior Seminar (Period 5), 2nd semester

 History of the Mar Vista High School AVID Program

 The Mar Vista High School AVID Program began in the Fall of 1986 and became a Certified AVID school in Spring of 1988.
 It has been an AVID Certified Site since that time.
-There are currently 143 AVID students enrolled in grades 9-12.
+There are currently 146 students enrolled in AVID grades 9-12 at Mar Vista High .
 The Mar Vista High School and its feeder middle school, Mar Vista Academy, under the diction of Armando León, have a strong articulation relationship.

 Who is an AVID Student?